Extending a Composable IT Architecture into the Lab, Part 1

 In laboratory IT, the need for digital modernization is critical, but there have been some significant challenges to realizing a Composable Architecture.
 Laboratories often operate in highly regulated environments, and modern iPaaS solutions that are suitable for other verticals may not be suitable for the laboratory due to a lack of regulatory controls.
 Furthermore, on-prem laboratory technologies often exist in highly protected network environments.
 Convincing your IT security team to create firewall exceptions for each of these assets to make them cloud-accessible can be a challenge.

 If you work in a laboratory environment and are reading this article, you may be wondering where you can sign up for Composable Architecture.
 Unfortunately, the challenges to modernizing lab IT have served as impediments to realizing a Composable Architecture.
-However, with the right technology solutions, such as Scitara SIP, we can begin to overcome these challenges and realize the full potential of a Composable Architecture.
+However, with the right technology solutions, such as Scitara DLX, we can begin to overcome these challenges and realize the full potential of a Composable Architecture.
 So, while extending your Composable Architecture into the laboratory may seem daunting, don’t lose hope!
-In the next two articles we will do a deeper dive into Scitara SIP’s architecture and then walk through a specific use-case where Scitara SIP was installed in a bioprocess lab and applications were “composed” to assist in upstream development.
+In the next two articles we will do a deeper dive into Scitara DLX’s architecture and then walk through a specific use-case where Scitara DLX was installed in a bioprocess lab and applications were “composed” to assist in upstream development.

 A New Vision of Digital Transformation